 - Jake’s Famous Crawfish.
 Founded in 1892, this historic seafood restaurant will not disappoint.

 - Voodoo Doughnut.
 Everyone’s heard of this place, right?
-It’s awesome, go check it out.
+It’s touristy, but awesome, go check it out.

 - Portland City Grill.
 They get bonus points for offering an amazing view of the city.